ZhangGWU/Guide_to_ddRAD/README.md

 ###### You want to do another round of filtering if your genome assembly is a de novo assembly, in this filtering step, you are reducing the degree of linkage disequilibrium by only selection one locus per scaffold.
 Following the steps in [NextGenNotes_v4_2019.pdf](NextGenNotes_v4_2019.pdf).

 #### Transform the genotype likelihood files into a genotype matrix (point estimate of genotype)
-This is the code file mpgl2peg.sh
+This is the code file mpgl2peg.sh along with the perl script [gl2genest.pl](gl2genest.pl)
 ```
 #!/bin/sh
 #SBATCH --time=72:00:00